tldr-pages/tldr/pages/common/git-show.md

 `git show --oneline -s {{commit}}`

-- Show only a list of the files changed in a commit:
+- Show only the list of the files changed in a commit:

 `git show --stat {{commit}}`